 The degree of the polynomial 6x4 + 2x3+ 3 is 4.

 Let’s take another example: 3x8+ 4x3 + 9x + 1

 The degree of the polynomial 3x8+ 4x3 + 9x + 1 is 8.

 We know that the polynomial can be classified into polynomial with one variable and polynomial with multiple variables (multivariable polynomial).
 As discussed above, the degree of the polynomial with one variable is the higher power of the polynomial expression.
 But, if a polynomial has multiple variables, the degree of the polynomial can be found by adding the powers of different variables in any terms present in the polynomial expression.

 Let’s consider a polynomial expression with two variables, say x and y

 The degree of the polynomial is 6.

-Because in the second term of the algebraic expression, 6x2y4, the exponent values of x and y are 2 and 4 respectively.
+This is because in the second term of the algebraic expression, 6x2y4, the exponent values of x and y are 2 and 4, respectively.
 When the exponent values are added, we get 6.
 Hence, the degree of the multivariable polynomial expression is 6.

 Degree of a Zero Polynomial